brunokoga/Montevideo/bestiary3_dir/rakshasa.md

 Special Abilities

-**Martial Artist (Su)** A tataka's unarmed strikes deal 2d6 points of damage.
+**Martial Artist (Su** A tataka's unarmed strikes deal 2d6 points of damage.
 If a tataka gains monk levels, it uses its tataka unarmed strike damage or its monk unarmed strike damage, whichever is higher.
-Its unarmed strikes function as [lawful](monsters/creatureTypes#_lawful-subtype) and [evil](monsters/creatureTypes#_evil-subtype) weapons for overcoming [damage reduction](monsters/universalMonsterRules#_damage-reduction-(ex-or-su)).
+Its unarmed strikes function as [lawful](monster_dir/creatureTypes#_lawful-subtype and [evil](monster_dir/creatureTypes#_evil-subtype weapons for overcoming [damage reduction](monster_dir/universalMonsterRules#_damage-reduction-(ex-or-su).

 **Spells** A tataka casts spells as a 12th-level sorcerer.
 A tataka can cast spells from the cleric list as well as those normally available to a sorcerer.
 Cleric spells are considered arcane spells for a tataka.